app-generator/rocket-ecommerce/README.md

         </a>
     </h3>
     <p>
-        **Once authenticated, the ADMIN (superuser) can import the products from Stripe and customize each one locally by adding properties like Images, Tags, Discount, .. etc.**
+        <strong>Once authenticated, the ADMIN (superuser) can import the products from Stripe and customize each one locally by adding properties like Images, Tags, Discount, .. etc.</strong>
         <br /> <br />
         The product comes with Docker and CI/CD support.
     </p>